amtzespinosa/python-hacking-tools/README.md

 ### DNS Spoofer

 This script is able to perform a **DNS cache poisoning attack**.
 Well... kind of.
-It does perform the spoof attack **BUT** if the victim's browser has the website cached and it's a secure browser like **Chrome or Firefox**, the attack won't succeed.
+It does perform the spoof attack **BUT** if the victim's browser has the website cached and it's a secure browser like **Chrome or Firefox**, the attack won't likely succeed.

 I will work to improve that, I promise.

 To use it, first you'll have to perform an ARP Spoofing attack with the [ARP Spoofing](#arp-tool) tool.
+This way you perform a Man in the Middle so now you can poison the DNS.

 #### Use:

-    sudo python3 dnsspoof.py
+    sudo python3 dnsspoof.py -d [domain] -t [target IP]

+> **Note:** In this script, the target IP is NOT the victim's IP but the IP where the victim will be redirected.